This little piece of equipment from Russia can help you make great gains. Here’s how to use kettlebells for your training out of the water.

 Perform 3-4 sets of 12 reps.
 1’/1’30” recovery between sets.

 Exercise for your upper body working mainly on your chest and back but also engaging your abs.
-Do a push-up with your weight resting on the handles of the kettlebells (you can also use ordinary dumbbells, but it is easier with kettlebells because they have flat bottom).
+Do a push-up with your weight resting on the handles of the kettlebells (you can also use ordinary dumbbells, but it is easier with kettlebells because they have a flat bottom).
 After completing a push-up, lift the kettlebells (one at a time, of course) off the floor up towards your chest in a pulling/rowing movement.
 Use your core strength to keep your body perfectly straight.

 Perform 3-4 sets of 8 reps with one rep being a push-up + 2 pulling/rowing movements.

 You can also combine these 4 exercises to make a circuit.
-Do 3/4 circuits starting with 15 seconds for each exercise and 10 seconds rest, then gradually lengthening the exercises by 5 /10 seconds for each circuit.
+Do 3/4 circuits starting with 15 seconds for each exercise and a 10 seconds rest, then gradually lengthening the exercises by 5 /10 seconds for each circuit.

 Outdoor Training: It’s Good for You!